-A Bird's-Eye View of the Career of Campbell L. Maxwel', Twice United States Consul General to Santo Domingo.
+A Bird's-Eye View of the Carcer of Campbell L. Maxwell, Twice United States Consul General to Santo Domingo.

-Campbell L. Maxwell, United States Consul General to Santo Domingo, one of Ohio's ablest and most successful sons, is 48 years old, and was born on hie father's farm in Fayette county, Ohio.
-As was usual for a farmer's boy of that time and place, his educational advantages were quite limited.
-Later in life he attended Wilberforce University in connection with law, and was graduated from the Law Department in 1873.
-He taught school for several years after graduating, and was four years principal of the colored schools of Springfield Ohio.
-In 1878 he returned to Xenia, Ohio, and took "up the active practice of his chosen profession, and was shortly afterward appointed Assistant Commonwealth Attorney.
-He was elected City Clerk of the City of Xenia, and served six years in that capacity.
+Campbell L. Maxwell, United States Consul General to Santo Domingo, one of Ohlo's ablest and most successful sons, is 48 years old, and was born on hie father's farm, in Fayette county, Ohio.
+As was usual for a farmer's boy of that time and place, his educational advantagés were quite limited.
+Later in life he attended Wilberforce University in conrection with law, and was graduated from the Law Department in 1873.
+He taught school for several years after graduating, and was four years principal of the colored echools of Springfield Ohio.
+In 1878 he returned to Xeniz, Ohio, and took up the active practice of his chesen profession, and was shortly afterward appointed Assistant Commonwealth Attorney.
+He was elected City Glerk of the City of Nents, and served six years in that capacity.

-CAMPBELL E MAXWELL.
+CAMPBELL E MANWELL.

-Mr. Max well is a permanent member of the Board of Trustees of Wilberforce Univerity, and a member of the execu board of that institution, and a'so of the combined Normal and Industrial departments, and for a number of years has been and is now the Dean of its He was appointed law department.
-Consul at Santo Domingo in 1892, and retired in 1893.
-April 1, 1898, be was appointed the first Consul General to the In 1873, Mr. Dominican Republic.
-Maxwell was married to Miss Mary E. Cousins, of Xenis, Ohio.
-A son and four young men being white.
-They put daughter have been born to them, the latter being the clerk of the Consulate General.
-Mrs. Maxwell is also in the dering upon perfection in harmony, saying that in politics Mr. Maxwell believes in the cardinal doctrines of the "Grand Old Party of the union, freedom, protection, sound money and expansion."
-For the past 20 years he has taken an ative part in every political campaign, save the ones of 1892 and 1899, during which he was at his post.
-Mr Maxwell is acknowled to be one of the most skilled and industrious officials in all the American diplomatic corps, and the race appreciates the spleudid work he is doing.
+Mr. Maxwellis a permanent member of the Board of Trustees of Wilberforce Univerity, and a member of the execu board of that institution, and a so of the combined Normal and Industrial departments, and for a number of years has been and is now the Dean of its law department. .
+He was appointed hım, Consul at Santo Domingo in 1892, and retired in 1893 April 1, 1898, he was appointed the first Consul General to the Dominican Republic.
+In 1873, Mr. Max well was married to Miss Mary E. Cousins, of Xenia, Ohio.
+A son and daughter have been born to them, the latter being the clork of the Consulate General.
+Mrs. Maxwell is also in the dering upon perfection in harmony, Dominican Republic.
+It gees without time and expression.
+Mr Hudson is the saying that in politice Mr. Maxwell be- life of the party, and his associates lieves in the cardinal doctrines of the highly respect him Heis a New Yo ker "Grand Old Party of the union, free and-is married.
+Mr. Hudson was a dom, protection, sound money and ex- guest at the Philadelphia House during pansion."
+For the past 20 years he has his stay here, and made many friends. taken an ative part in every political campaign, save the ones of 1892 and Indiana girl, now residing at St. Paul 1899, during which he was at his post.
+I is winning an enviable reputation as a Mr Maxwell is acknowled to be one of violinist.
+She is a fine public performer, the most skilled and industrious offi- having a magnetic personality that cials in all the American diplomatic corpe, and the race appreciates the spleudid work he is doing.